Siegrift/biti-project/README.md

 > BITI = Bezpečnosť IT infraštruktúry

-Security project security of IT infrastructure.
+School project for security of IT infrastructure.

 ## Goals